-Franklin Barbecue is the gold standard for barbecue in Austin.
-Hailed as the "best BBQ in the country" by Bon Appetit, “best barbecue joint” by Esquire Magazine, and awarded James Beard Best Chef... you get the idea.
+Franklin BBQ is the gold standard for barbecue in Austin.
+Not only the best BBQ in Austin, it's hailed as the "best BBQ in the country" by Bon Appetit, “best barbecue joint” by Esquire Magazine, and awarded James Beard Best Chef... you get the idea.
 It's good.
 Serving brisket, ribs, sausages, and turkey - you'll spend hours waiting in line.
-It's a commitment, and they sell out of brisket daily.
+It's a commitment, and they sell out of Franklin bbq brisket daily.

 Order mouthwatering BBQ on your next trip to Austin or skip the line and preorder it to fly home with you.
 Owner Aaron Franklin says that you don't have to get a 1/4 or 1/2 pound of everything.
 You can always order by the slice if you want to try a variety of meats.

 We missed our chance to try Franklin BBQ because it was closed during our trip to Austin, but you can learn the secrets to the best barbecue in the Franklin Barbecue book.
 It's not your typical cookbook, but more of a textbook on how to smoke meats and make some of the best BBQ at home.
 This is the perfect gift for the person in your life who wants to learn more about barbecue and smoking.
 Here's just a taste of what you'll find when you order the book.

 "If I had to name my own personal favorite cut of barbecue, it would probably be beef ribs.
 They are the richest and the most decadent, succulent, and flavorful cut